FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 The SUT behavior close to the noiseful end of its performance spectrum consists of rare occasions of significantly low performance, but the long trial duration makes those occasions not so rare on the trial level.
-Therefore, the binary search results tend to spread away from the noiseless end of SUT performance spectrum, more frequently and more widely than shorter trials would, thus causing unacceptable throughput repeatability.
+Therefore, the [Binary Search](#binary-search) results tend to spread away from the noiseless end of SUT performance spectrum, more frequently and more widely than shorter trials would, thus causing unacceptable throughput repeatability.

-The repeatability problem can be better addressed by defining a search procedure that identifies a consistent level of performance, even if it does not meet the strict definition of throughput in [RFC2544].
+The repeatability problem can be better addressed by defining a search procedure that identifies a consistent level of performance, even if it does not meet the strict definition of throughput test methodology in [RFC2544].

 According to the SUT performance spectrum model, better repeatability will be at the noiseless end of the spectrum.